Cherreads

 "Mm," she murmured.
 "A lot has changed."

 She turned her gaze toward me again.
-"Busy," she replied.
-"Meetings from the moment I walked in."
+"Busy.
+I had meetings from the moment I walked in."

 I blinked, surprised.